Nibor808/webpack-seed/README.md

 ## Current Abilities
 1) able to sign in and pass sign in info to next page through routes, a database query and handlebars variables

+2) able to sign in to admin backend to view all users